- What goes into my yellow-lid bin?

 - How clean do items need to be before putting into yellow-lid bin?

 To ensure a safe and pleasant workplace and a good clean and saleable product, please empty, rinse and drain all containers.
-This reduces the smell of food rotting that attracts vermin, and the slip hazard of oil and shampoos leaking onto work place floors.
+This reduces the smell of food rotting that attracts vermin, and the slip hazard of edible oil and shampoos leaking onto work place floors.
 Also remove lids and place in yellow-lid to assist with drying out containers.
-Food remains attract insects which can be a biosecurity hazard for products sold overseas.
+Food remains attract insects which can be a biosecurity hazard for products sold overseas and lead to costly fumigation at ports or carriers reluctant to transport our materials.

 - Lids on or lids off?